 Referencing is considered good academic practice.
 It is essential for acknowledging the sources you have used in your work, and for avoiding a charge of plagiarism.
 Plagiarism is an academic offence, and is defined by the University Student Regulations as 'the significant use by a student of other people's work and the submission of it as though it were is or her own'.
 You can avoid plagiarism with correct referencing.

-DMU Good Academic Practice map: a visual interactive map providing information and link to resources to help you do your work in a way that meets the highest standards.
+DMU Good Academic Practice map: a visual interactive map providing information and links to resources to help you do your work in a way that meets the highest standards.